Skip to content

 Although thousands, maybe even millions, of people throw coins into the Trevi Fountain each year, perhaps few of them know that the coins are purportedly meant to be thrown using the right hand over the left shoulder.
 According to legend, throwing one coin means you’ll return to Rome, tossing two coins means you’ll also fall in love, and tossing three coins means you’ll return, find love, and get married.

-As Joe, Ann and Irving leave G. Rocca Cafe on the Vespa ride through the city begins, Ann smashes into a few sidewalk cafe tables and some street vendor stalls, so they are taken to the Palazzo Della Consulta; the police station.
-The late Baroque palace was built between 1732 and 1735 and designed by Ferdinando Fuga.
-Originally built as the Papal Tribunal, today it is the Constitutional Court of the Italian Republic.
+As Joe, Ann, and Irving leave G. Rocca Cafe on the Vespa ride through the city, Ann smashes into a few sidewalk cafe tables and some street vendor stalls, so they are taken to the Palazzo Della Consulta, the police station.
+The late Baroque palace, designed by Ferdinando Fuga, was built between 1732 and 1735.
+Initially built as the Papal Tribunal, it is the Constitutional Court of the Italian Republic today

-The Palazzo Colonna was also featured in the final scene of the film when Princess Ann answers questions from the press, and we watch the bittersweet ending as she chooses duty over love.
+The Palazzo Colonna is also featured in the film’s final scene when Princess Ann answers questions from the press, and we watch the bittersweet ending as she chooses duty over love.
 The Palazzo Colonna is one of the largest in Rome and was transformed into the Baroque design in the 17th and 18th centuries, although some parts were constructed in the 13th century.
-Located in central Rome, at the base of the Quirinal Hill, and near the church of Santi Apostoli, it is built over ruins of an old Roman Serapeum.
+Located in central Rome, at the base of the Quirinal Hill, and near the church of Santi Apostoli, it is built over the ruins of an old Roman Serapeum.

 Another world-renowned Roman landmark that makes an appearance is the Roman Forum, where it is believed that people first gathered around 500 BC.
 Its original purpose was to serve as a marketplace for everyday trading activities.
 Over the next few centuries, its purpose changed to various other activities, such as voting, public speaking, social gatherings, criminal trials, gladiator matches, religious ceremonies and business deals.
 The Roman Forum lies in the valley between the Palatine and Capitoline hills and was reconstructed many times.
 Sadly, most of the original structure of the ancient Forum was destroyed in the 5th century AD.
-However, it still remains one of the most important historic landmarks around the world with around 5 million visitors every year, including Princess Ann and Joe Bradley who meet there as she had just escaped from the palace and he, from a poker game.
+However, it remains one of the most essential historic landmarks worldwide with around 5 million visitors every year, including Princess Ann and Joe Bradley, who meet there as she had just escaped from the palace and he from a poker game.

-As Ann starting feeling fatigue due to the effects of a sleeping pill, she rests on a brick bench near the Temple of Saturn.
-That’s where Joe finds her, takes pity on her and tries to take her home, but unable to get her address, he takes her to his home instead.
-If you’re planning to visit, the Roman Forum is open to the public every day from 8:30am-4:30pm and like most landmarks in Rome, it is closed on Dec 25 and Jan 1.
+As Ann starts feeling fatigued due to the effects of a sleeping pill, she rests on a brick bench near the Temple of Saturn.
+That’s where Joe finds her, takes pity on her, and tries to take her home.
+Unable to get her address, he takes her to his home instead.
+If you plan to visit, the Roman Forum is open to the public every day from 8:30 am to 4:30 pm.
+Like most landmarks in Rome, it is closed on 25 December and 1 January.

-La Bocca Della Verita is an ancient sculpture and although its original purpose has not been discovered, it is thought to represent an ancient god of the Tiber River and was originally part of a fountain.
-It was relocated to Basilica di Santa Maria in Cosmedin in the 17th century.
-The Bocca Della Verita is open to the public daily from 10am to 5pm.
+La Bocca Della Verita is an ancient sculpture.
+Although its original purpose has not been discovered, it is thought to represent an ancient god of the Tiber River.
+It was initially part of a fountain and relocated to Basilica di Santa Maria in Cosmedin in the 17th century.
+The Bocca Della Verita is open daily from 10 am to 5 pm.

 Americans in Rome: The Lizzie McGuire Movie

 A more recent film that is beloved by anyone who has lived through the golden era of Disney films is the Lizzie McGuire Movie.
-Made as a sort of sequel to the hit TV show Lizzie McGuire, the film focuses on the titular character as she goes on a trip with her friends to Rome, Italy.
+As a sequel to the hit TV show Lizzie McGuire, the film focuses on the titular character as she goes on a trip with her friends to Rome, Italy.
 Through her adventures and run-ins with pop superstars, she tours one of the most beautiful cities in the world and takes us along for the ride.

 The Trevi Fountain is where Lizzie and her best friend Gordo make wishes for the rest of their class trip.
 It’s also where she sees Paolo for the first time.
 At the Spanish Steps, Lizzie emerges after she undergoes a makeover from Paolo’s stylist.

-The Villa d’Este at Tivoli Gardens is a 16th-century villa in Tivoli, near Rome, famous for its terraced hillside Italian Renaissance garden and especially for its many fountains.
-It’s at this spot where Lizzie and Paolo rehearse for the International Video Music Awards.
-We also can’t forget the Coliseum where the actual awards supposedly take place!
+The Villa d’Este at Tivoli Gardens is a 16th-century Tivoli villa near Rome, famous for its terraced hillside Italian Renaissance garden and especially for its many fountains.
+Lizzie and Paolo rehearse at this spot for the International Video Music Awards.
+We also can’t forget the Coliseum, where the actual awards supposedly occur!

 Italian Lovers: Casanova

-Starring the late great Heath Ledger, this film, released in 2005, chronicles the legendary story of Casanova and how to finally finds the love of his life.
+This 2005 film, starring the late great Heath Ledger, chronicles the legendary story of Casanova and how he finally finds the love of his life.

 The film was mainly shot in Venice.
 One of its locations is in the Chapter Hall of the Scuola Grande di San Rocco instead of the Doge’s Palace, where Giacomo Casanova supposedly attended a masked ball held by the Doge.
 This room is well-known for its rich and luxurious decorations on the ceiling and walls, even though it was a religious brotherhood of devotees to the patron Saint against plagues.
-Built between 1524 and 1546, the hall is decorated with 35 paintings by the famous painter Jacopo Tintoretto.
-On the ceiling, you can find scenes from the Old Testament, while the walls feature paintings that depict the life of Christ.
+Built between 1524 and 1546, the hall is decorated with 35 paintings by Jacopo Tintoretto.
+On the ceiling, you can find scenes from the Old Testament, while the walls feature paintings depicting Christ’s life.
 It is open to visitors every day from 9:30 am to 5:30 pm.

 Scene-from-casanova-film-locations-italy